requirejs/requirejs/docs/jquery.md

 First step is integrating run.js with your code.
 There are two options:

 1. Grab run.js from the RunJS project and drop it in directory with jquery.js
-2. Build jQuery integrated with run.js See this patch to the jQuery source: xxx
+2. Build jQuery integrated with run.js: You can use [this patch to the jQuery source](http://github.com/jrburke/jquery/commit/8678f98a3a514f0a5f14a51edad970c616d46a6f).

 **NOTE**: Following the above approaches will get RunJS set up with its core feature set.
 Later, if you want to use the i18n or text plugins with RunJS or more sophisticated things like loading multiple versions of modules or creating module modifiers, you will need to grab the complete source version of run.js along with the run directory (which contains the i18n.js and text.js files).